SeanMcP/seanmcp.com/src/content/gardens/writing-prompts-for-programmers.md

 - Is there any value in bikeshedding?
 Why or why not?
 - How would you compare two solutions to a problem?
 - What are three strategies for reversing a list of strings?

+## How to use these prompts

+These prompts were curated for freewriting, an exercise to help you get started writing.
+To start, follow these steps:

+1. Pick a prompt that piques your interest
+2. Grab a pen and paper or open a text editor
+3. Set a timer for 5, 10, or 15 minutes
+4. Write until the timer goes off

+Once you are done, it's up to you: stop or continue, discard or publish.
+The goal was to write and strengthen those muscles, and you've succeeded!